Fuel System

 Kind of like snapping a picture of the empty room and putting it in front of the security camera so nobody saw that you all were having a party.

-The downside – if there was ever a problem with the EGR system, I would never know.
+The downside – if there actually ever WAS a problem with the EGR system, it would never ever know and never ever ell me.

 OBDII Troubleshooting – True Story!